-For 2019-2020 school year, Bev Newman, Deputy Head, received £700 to support Islington’s Reading Road Map program.
-The Reading Road Map is an initiative that has been created to help encourage children to develop a new passion for reading.
-It is a tool for children, parents and educators to recommend different up to date books, authors and genres.
+Bev Newman, Deputy Head, received £700 for 2019-2020 and £1,150 for 2020-2021 to support Islington’s Reading Road Map program.
+The Reading Road Map is an initiative that has been created to help encourage children to develop a new passion for reading with different up to date books, authors and genres and a ‘roadmap’ to explore them.

 In June of 2019 we gave £500 towards Project Week.
 An exciting time at the end of the year that enriches the education of all years and encourages cross subject and cross year learning opportunities.

 In December of 2018 we provided the budget for the Winter Performances before Winter Break.
-It was a great time for whole school to enjoy some theatre, music, and dancing in their own school without having to traverse the city in the cold months.
+It was a great time for whole school to enjoy some theatre, music, and dancing in their own school.

 Year after year we support the Egg Hatching program which is a fun an education activity that all the kids absolutely love.

-In June 2015 Caroline, Assistant Headteacher, received £2,000 to support Project Week and The Happening, making up a shortfall in funding from the school – the money was spent on materials and supplies.
+In June 2015 Caroline, Assistant Headteacher, received £2,000 to support Project Week and The Happening – the money was spent on materials and supplies.
 The committee thought that these events serve the whole community, augment the curriculum and provide uniquely defining Prior Weston experiences and memories that the children will always hold on to.

 In June 2015 the PTA also approved £250 spend for Teacher Zoe to build a full size WWII Anderson shelter and victory garden providing an immersive learning experience for Y6, supporting their history studies and their class book, Goodnight Mister Tom.